-Other revenues are largely derived from non-rail services that support CN's rail business including vessels, docks, warehousing, Autoport logistic service and trucking as well as from other items which include interswitching and commuter train revenues.
-Other revenues increased by \$25 million, or 10%, in the second quarter and increased by \$44 million, or 10%, in the first half of 2012 when compared to the same periods in 2011.
-The increases in the second quarter and first half of 2012 were mainly due to higher revenues from vessels and docks, freight forwarding and transportation management, intermodal trucking, and warehousing and distribution; partly offset by the loss of revenues due to the sale of IC RailMarine Terminal Company (ICRMT) in August 2011.
+Other revenues are largely derived from non-rail services that support CN's rail business including vessels, docks, warehousing and distribution, Autoport logistic services and trucking, as well as from other items which include interswitching and commuter train revenues.
+For the quarter ended March 31, 2013, Other revenues amounted to \$201 million, an increase of \$2 million, or 1%, when compared to the same period in 2012, mainly due to higher revenues from warehousing and distribution, docks and vessels.